fedora-infra/shumgrepper/shumgrepper/docs/api.rst

 Files of a package version
 --------------------------

-The **/api/tar_file/<tar_file>/filenames** endpoint determines the files bundled within a particular package version.
-To get the filenames of a specific package version, you will have to query by tar_file.
+The **/api/tarball/<tarball>/filenames** endpoint determines the files bundled within a particular package version.
+To get the filenames of a specific package version, you will have to query by tarball.
-It returns file names for the files contained within a tar_file.
+It returns file names for the files contained within a tarball.

 **Sample Results:**

 .. code-block:: javascript

-    /api/tar_file/fedora-release-22.tar.bz2/filenames
+    /api/tarball/fedora-release-22.tar.bz2/filenames

 .. code-block:: javascript